 Property and equipment are reported at cost or, if donated, at fair value.
 Depreciation is computed using the straight-line method at rates calculated to amortize the cost of the assets over their estimated useful lives (3-40 years).
-TVAR's capitalization policy is to review invoices in excess of \$5,000 to determine if they should be capitalized.
+TVAR's capitalization policy is to capitalize amounts in excess of \$5,000.
 The general range of estimated useful lives is five to twenty years for furniture and equipment and fifteen to forty years for buildings and building and land improvements.
 Expenditures that extend the useful lives of the asset or significantly increase their capacity are capitalized.
 Interest expense from borrowings to fund construction projects is capitalized.